Additional Curricular Priorities

 All of our residents are taught basic and advanced QI and patient safety knowledge and skills.
 In addition, senior residents all participate in ongoing multidisciplinary QI teams working on real-world QI projects in areas of their choosing (e.g., ambulatory primary care vs. general medicine inpatient vs. intensive care vs. specialty projects).

 Communicating effectively with patients, their families, and other healthcare team members is absolutely critical to providing the highest quality patient care.
-A portion of our curriculum is dedicated to communication skills improvement, including in the ambulatory education sessions (e.g., motivational interviewing, negotiating with patients, etc.) and in clinical rotations (e.g., running a family meeting in the palliative care rotation).
-In addition, we are very fortunate to have a PhD psychologist, Dr. Andrea Garroway, who spends the majority of her time working on one-on-one coaching our internal medicine residents in communicating with their patients in clinical encounters.
+A portion of our curriculum is dedicated to communication skills training, including in the ambulatory education sessions (e.g., building relationships, motivational interviewing, shared decision-making, etc.) and in clinical rotations (e.g., running a family meeting in the palliative care rotation).
+In addition, we are very fortunate to have a PhD psychologist, Dr. Andrea Garroway, who spends the majority of her time working on one-on-one coaching our internal medicine residents in communicating with their patients, families, and teams.